Malbork: Post-war period

 After World War II, the town was gradually repopulated by Poles, many expelled from Polish areas annexed by the Soviet Union.
 In February 1946, the population of the town reached 10,017 people, then by 1965 grew further to 28,292 and by 1994 to 40,347.

 In April 1945 the malt house resumed work, in May a Polish post office was established and the first post-war Polish services were held in the St. John church, in September Polish schools were opened.
 In the following years, most of the war damage was removed, and in 1947 the railway bridge on the Nogat was rebuilt, after it was destroyed by the Germans in March 1945.
 A new road bridge was built in 1949.
 In 1946 a sugar factory was established.

 Also following the war, the Old Town in Malbork was not rebuilt; instead the bricks from its ruins were used to rebuild the oldest sections of Warsaw and Gdańsk.
 As a result, with the exception of the Old Town Hall, two city gates and St. John's church, no pre-World War II buildings remain in the Old Town area.
 In place of the old town, a housing estate was built in the 1960s.

 In 1962, a pasta factory was established in Malbork, which soon became one of the largest pasta factories in Poland.

+Traditional language

+Traditionally, the town was close to the linguistic border between the High Prussian and the Low Prussian dialects of German.
+Today, the German dialects are extinct.